-Human Papilloma Viruses (HPV) are a small, non-enveloped DNA viruses that infects basal keratinocyte of the stratified mucosal or cutaneous epithelium.
-These viruses contain a viral capsid with icosahedral symmetry consisting of 72 pentameric capsomeres.
-(Figure 1).
+Human Papilloma Virus (HPV) is a small, non-enveloped DNA virus that infects basal keratinocyte of the stratified mucosal or cutaneous epithelium.
+These viruses contain a viral capsid with icosahedral symmetry consisting of 72 pentameric capsomeres (Figure 1).
 Each viral capsid composes of two structural proteins.
-One of these proteins is the major capsid protein L1, which has a molecular weight of about 55 kiloDaltons (kD) and makes up about 80% of the viral genome.
+One of these proteins is the major capsid protein L1, which has a molecular weight of about 55 kilo Daltons (kD) and makes up about 80% of the viral genome.
 The minor capsid protein L2 is 70 kD in weight.
 The virus is 52-55nm in length and contains 8000 base pairs of episomal (circular) DNA.
-The viral proteins especially early genes interact with cell cycle and checkpoints during infection and carcinogenesis and also inhibit the functioning of tumor suppressor genes p53 and retinoblastoma gene (Rb) (Safi, 2004, Geith, 2019) In this chapter, the general characteristics of HPV and the relationships between the viral proteins and cell cycle were evaluated.
+The viral proteins especially early genes interact with cell cycle and checkpoints during infection and carcinogenesis and also inhibit the functioning of tumor suppressor genes such as p53 and retinoblastoma gene (Rb) (Safi, 2004, Geith, 2019).
+In this chapter, the general characteristics of HPV and the relationships between the viral proteins and cell cycle were evaluated.